 - centre-based service approval - family day care service approval.

-10 Under the Children's Services legislation, there may be slight differences in this process and specific guidance is provided on the Regulatory Authority website to guide these services and their operators.,.
+[&]quot;Under the Children's Services legislation, there are slight differences in this process and specific guidance is provided on the Regulatory Authority website.

 The process for obtaining approval to operate an ECEC service includes: